Tokyo Live (John McLaughlin album)

 Tokyo Live is a live jazz album released by The Free Spirits (guitarist John McLaughlin, organist Joey DeFrancesco and drummer Dennis Chambers) on Verve in 1994.
-Despite the group credit on the sleeve, the record is generally considered to be a McLaughlin solo album.

 The album was produced by John McLaughlin; the executive producer was Jean-Philippe Allard.
-It was recorded live on December 16 and 18, 1993 at the Blue Note Tokyo jazz club in Tokyo, Japan.
+It was recorded live on 16 and 18 December 1993 at the Blue Note Tokyo jazz club in Tokyo, Japan.